Graybeggar/home-botanicals-bible-backend/README.md

 Prerequisites

-Java 17+ installed
+Java 17+ installed,
-Maven
+Maven,
-MySQL database
+and MySQL database.

 Installation
 Clone the repo and run: